khushivirp777/E-Commerce_site/README.md

 # E-Commerce_site
-This is a Ecommerce website named Intellimart
+This is a E-commerce website named Intellimart

 This website will allow users to buy things such as men's wear,ladies's wear,kid's wear,accessories,mobile,furniture etc